kdahlquist/DahlquistLab/data/Spring2017/15-gene_networks_analysis/README.md

-This directory should not contain "raw" data from GRNmap or Gephi.
-Please move those files to their respective folders.
-This directory should only contain derived data files that compile or analyze the raw data.
+This directory contains derived data files that compile or analyze the raw data from db1-db6.

 * "Bar-Chart-Analysis_BK20161116.xlsx": Compiled data from db1-db6, all of outputs from GRNmap, production rates, threshold b, and MSE's with accompanying bar charts.
 * "Graph-Statistics-Comparison_BK20170315.pptx": Bar charts of Out-degree, in-degree, Eigen centrality, closeness centrality, betweenness centrality for db1-db6.